In New York Magazine, Kyle Buchanan laments the decline of the modern action movie:

 Fortunately for martial arts fans, not all on-screen violence is mediated by technology.
 While today’s hand-to-hand combat can be frantic, yet implausibly sterile, some scenes from decades past are unintentionally hilarious.
 Star Trek is a prime example, illustrating that there never was a greatest generation, or a golden age for violent action.

 So what are the crucial truths about fighting and martial arts that popular movies obscure?
-An easy answer is, all of them.
-In greater detail: first, that there is even a difference between fighting and martial arts.
+First, that there is any difference at all between fighting and martial arts.
 Second, that there is a difference between fighting for dominance, and fighting for survival; even when lives are at stake, action movie heroes are more concerned with displays of personal heroism (no surprise here), and less with pragmatism or efficiency.
 Third, that a “successful” overt action is, at best, a rectification of previous failures at covert influence…

 How are martial arts and the entertainment industry influencing each other?
 Is either improving, or corrupting the other?
 What do you think?